mathiilda/vaccia/README.md

 ### Possible issues
 #### Antivirus
-There's one known issue with nodemailer and antivirus programs.
-If you, like me, have AVG installed please open up the AVG applications and follow the instructions down below.
+There's one known issue with the npm-module nodemailer and some antivirus softwares.
+If you, like me, have AVG installed please open up the AVG application and follow the instructions down below.

 1. Press the <code>Menu</code>-botton in the right upper corner, then <code>Settings</code>.

 2. Go to <code>Basic Protection</code> and then <code>Email Shield</code>.

 3. At the <code>Email Shield</code>-page, please uncheck <code>Email Shield</code> for as long as you're going to use the application.

+The error-message looks like this: <code>UnhandledPromiseRejectionWarning: Error: self signed certificate in certificate chain</code>.

-#### Send emails
+#### Sending emails
 The emails won't send unless the server is running.